wely/DevCamp/HOL/java/01-developer-environment/README.md

 # Summary

 In this hands-on lab, you learned how to:
-* Set up an Office365 developer subscription
+* Set up an Office365 developer subscription.
-* Set up an Azure trial subscription
+* Set up an Azure trial subscription.
-* Configure your Azure subscription for DevCamp
+* Configure your Azure subscription for DevCamp.
-* Create an Azure Virtual Machine for development
+* Create an Azure Virtual Machine for development.
-* Connect to the Azure Virtual Machine and configure it for development
+* Connect to the Azure Virtual Machine and configure it for development.
-* Use the Azure portal to view the resources that you created
+* Use the Azure portal to view the resources that you created.

 After completing this module, you can continue on to Module 2: Building modern cloud apps.

-#### View Module 2 instructions for [Java](../../../HOL/java/02-modern-cloud-apps)
+### View Module 2 instructions for [Java](../02-modern-cloud-apps).

 ---
 Copyright 2016 Microsoft Corporation.
 All rights reserved.
 Except where otherwise noted, these materials are licensed under the terms of the MIT License.
 You may use them according to the license as is most appropriate for your project.
 The terms of this license can be found at https://opensource.org/licenses/MIT.